AshrafMd-1/flutter-apps/Source/README.md

 # Source code
+Each folder is a project with source code for individual app

-These apps have the main code to create the apps.
+These folders within each project have the main code to create the apps.

+These projects may not have all the folders.

+They have only the most important folders which are used for building apps

-They may have project folders containing:-
+These projects may only have folders such as:-

     lib
     assets
     pubspec.yaml
     res(android)

-These files may not have all the folders.

-So just make a sample program and then replace the default folders with these and run it.
+When building these projects just make a sample program and then replace the default folders with provided folders and run it.

+You will get the same results.